 fbpx

-I sat down to make a list of the critical things a teen in high school or starting out in college needs to know.
-Really, the key skills I have been helping my own kids with.
-First, just setting up that basic savings account to save some allowance or gift money for some of their future wants and needs.
+I sat down to compile a list of vital skills essential for high schoolers or college beginners—a rundown of the key aspects I’ve been guiding my own kids through.
+Beginning with the basics, like setting up a savings account to manage allowance or gift money for their future wants and needs.

 stick figure holding a pen and check

-Once the shock of paying taxes wears off, teens discover that they might be able to get some of that money back in the form of a tax refund!
-However, they need to file that 1040 to do it!
-This product, Jobs and Taxes for Teens, will help teens complete all these steps: fill out the W-4, read a paystub, understand their W-2, and file their 1040 return to get their refund.
+After the initial surprise of paying taxes settles, teens realize they might have a chance to reclaim some of that money through a tax refund!
+But here’s the catch—they need to file that 1040 form to claim it!
+Introducing Jobs and Taxes for Teens, a product designed to guide teens through each step: completing the W-4, deciphering a paystub, comprehending their W-2, and filing their 1040 return to secure their refund.

 calculator and wallet laying on desk captioned with Jobs and Taxes for Teens